Getting Ready!

 2. Groom, But Don’t Stress

-Brush your dog the day before and wipe any eye goop or drool off right before the session.
+Brush your dog the day before (or that morning) and wipe any eye goop or drool off right before the session.
 If your pup is fluffy or sheds, a quick once-over with a lint roller on yourself can also help.

 If you usually take them to a groomer, aim for 1–2 days before your shoot so they have time to look natural (and smell amazing).
 But don't make it the same day, we don't need your pup being exhausted before they session starts!